eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 ---

-_Linear regression_ is one of the most powerful and versatile workhorses of statistics, and yet somehow I've never really managed to understand it in class.
+_Linear regression_ is one of the most powerful and versatile workhorses of statistics, and yet somehow I've never managed to really grok it in my classes.
 The presentation always seemed very canned, each topic coming out like a
 sardine: packed so close together, but always slipping from your hands whenever you pick them up.